facelessuser/coloraide/docs/src/markdown/color.md

 ### Plugins

-Currently, color spaces, delta E methods, chromatic adaptation, filters, contrast, and gamut mapping methods are exposed as plugins.
+Currently, color spaces, delta E methods, chromatic adaptation, filters, contrast, interpolation, and gamut mapping methods are exposed as plugins.
 As previously mentioned, `Color` does not register all plugins, and `ColorAll` is often more than a user needs by default.
-Registering exactly what you need is normally the recommend way.
+Registering exactly what you need is normally the recommend approach when more functionality is required.

 While we won't go into a lot of details about creating plugins here, we will go over how to register new plugins and deregister existing plugins.
 To learn more about creating plugins, checkout the [plugin documentation](./plugins/index.md).